igorbenav/FastAPI-boilerplate/README.md

 ACCESS_TOKEN_EXPIRE_MINUTES= # minutes until token expires, default 30
 ```

-And finally for the first admin user:
+Then for the first admin user:
 ```
 # ------------- admin -------------
 ADMIN_NAME="your_name"